 Originally, I only intended to stay in China for one year, but fate had other plans, and I found myself immersed in its culture for a staggering two decades.
 Life simply took its course, and I wholeheartedly embraced the countless opportunities that came my way.
 The work I engaged in allowed me to forge meaningful connections, and the fast-paced environment was exhilarating.
 Throughout my journey, I had the privilege of working in various agencies and digital establishments, creating everything from advertisements and content to games, apps, and large-scale brand experiences.

 You’ve always been known as a digital creator.
 How do you balance digital with IRL experiences?
 How do they complement each other?

-I’ve come to realize the increasing significance of real-life experiences over the past three years, particularly after emerging from a world where digital interactions became the norm.
+I’ve come to realize the increasing significance of real-life experiences over the past three years, particularly after emerging from a world where digital interactions have become the norm.
 I’m captivated by the concept of co-presence, where multiple elements seamlessly blend into one cohesive experience like IRL audiences in a room mingling with other attendees’ digital avatars.

 We’re also evolving technology so that physical audiences can collectively connect to digital content and even interactive experiences.
 Soon, event participants will even be able to provide real-time feedback to shape, inform and even educate intelligent machine learning about what they want to experience as an activation is happening.